 Skip to main content

-Even though outdoor furnishings are more resilient than ever before, this doesn’t mean you should take home the first high-end outdoor set that you see.
+In today’s world, there are many new outdoor furniture materials that are making it easier to bring the comfort of indoor furniture to the great outdoors - but, this doesn’t mean you should take home the first high-end outdoor set that you see.
 Remember, it’s almost impossible to create a material that’s completely impervious to life in the elements.
 Mother Nature is still the #1 concern in the life of outside furniture, and it pays to understand just how damaging different weather effects can be.

 When left outside, furniture is exposed to a variety of conditions, but the primary sources of concern when it comes to weather-related damage are moisturesunlightextreme temperatures, and wind.